mstrhh/ocaml-samples/how-to-execute.md

 - binary is decoupled from source, find your code first to have a look
 - edit - compile - run cycle, slow
 - small executable
-- needs compiler and libraries installed
+- on execute: needs ocamlrun installed
 - compile time: quite short
 - run time efficient: good